Delta-a-Sierra/ReadMe/README.md

 - list
 - add
 - remove
-  - one postional agrument the tag name, displays number of templates attached to it. before confirming delete.
+  one positional argument of the tag name and then displays number of templates attached to it. before confirming delete.
 - rename
   - two postional arguments current tag name and desired name, no duplicate tags